yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ## Add Bucket Instance Name to BucketAccessClass (brownfield)

 ### Motivation
 1. To improve workload _portability_ user namespace resources should not reference non-deterministic generated names.
-If a `BucketAccessRequest` (BAR) references a `Bucket` instance's name, and that name is psuedo random (eg. a UID added to the name) then the BAR, and hence the workload deployment, is not portable to another cluser.
+If a `BucketAccessRequest` (BAR) references a `Bucket` instance's name, and that name is psuedo random (eg. a UID added to the name) then the BAR, and hence the workload deployment, is not portable to another cluster.

 1. If the `Bucket` instance name is in the BAC instead of the BAR then the user is not burdened with knowledge of `Bucket` names, and there is some centralized admin control over brownfield bucket access.